interactive-pioneers/postcss-parts/README.md

 });
 ```

-The value of the `parts` property is an array of strings that lists the parts to be included in the result CSS.
+The value of the `parts` property is an array of strings that lists the parts to be included in the resulting CSS.
 It is also possible to use a string with all the parts separated by spaces:
 ```js
 require('postcss-parts')({ parts: 'critical critical2' })
 ```